Wreck Trek Isla Mujeres: Dive the Top Shipwrecks of the Mexican Caribbean.

 History:

-The Chairel was once a familiar sight above the waves, operating as a car ferry between Isla Mujeres and Cancun in the late 1980s.
-After years of faithful service, her journey didn’t end on land — she was intentionally sunk in 2000 to create an artificial reef.
-Now lying upside down at the bottom of the sea, the Chairel has transformed into an eerie yet inviting dive site, with broad swim-throughs and shadowy corridors now teeming with a diverse array of marine life.
+The Chairel was once a familiar sight above the waves.
+It operated as a car ferry between Isla Mujeres and Cancun in the late 1980s.
+After years of faithful service, her journey didn’t end on land.
+She was intentionally sunk in 2000 to create an artificial reef.
+Now lying upside down, the Chairel has transformed into an eerie yet inviting dive site.
+Broad swim-throughs and shadowy corridors now teem with a diverse array of marine life.

 Scuba Diving only